jakubjezek001/jakubjezek001.github.io/content/posts/hidden-cost-of-digital-delivery/index.md

 And the kicker?
 This work wasn't even budgeted for.

-In the glamorous world of visual effects, we love to talk about groundbreaking techniques and stunning visuals. ==What we don't discuss nearly enough is how inefficient delivery processes are quietly bankrupting studios and burning out our best talent.==
+In the glamorous world of visual effects, we love to talk about groundbreaking techniques and stunning visuals.
+What we don't discuss nearly enough is how inefficient delivery processes are quietly bankrupting studios and burning out our best talent.

 ## The Delivery Data Round-Trip: A Hidden Time Sink